CosmWasm/sylvia/README.md

 ## Interfaces

-One of the fundamental ideas of Sylvia's framework is interfaces, allowing the grouping of messages into their semantical groups.
+One of the fundamental ideas of Sylvia's framework are interfaces, allowing the grouping of messages into their semantical groups.
 Let's define a Sylvia interface:

 ```rust